-- In some instances of small bedrooms, you should consider using a small chest of drawers (ie. a single-stack of drawers) to serve as a nightstand.
+- In some instances of small bedrooms, you should consider using a small chest of drawers to serve as a nightstand.
 You will save on the cost of a nightstand and space while getting more drawers for storage.

-If budget and/or space is limited, you really just need the first 3-4 pieces of essential furniture for the living room and the 3 pieces for the bedroom.
+If your budget and/or space is limited, 3-4 pieces of essential furniture for the living room and the 3 pieces for the bedroom is all your need.
 The total costs for all the essential furniture will be:

 Living room furniture of $2050-3150 + Bedroom furniture of $880-2300 = $2930 to $5450 in total.